zgotsch/spring-haskell-club/1_holomorphic_trie/assignment.md

   isRot13SpelledCorrect :: [String] -> String -> Bool
   ```

-6. Extra credit: Wrap this in a full program, which takes a dictionary file and a word on the command line, and checks the spelling of the given word.
+6. Extra credit: Wrap this in a full program, which takes a dictionary file and a some text on the command line, and checks the spelling of the text.
 7. Extra credit: Instead of simply returning whether the word is correctly spelled, return a list of suggestions.
 (Hint: you'll probably want to define a function `getSuggestions :: [String] -> String -> Maybe [String]` which serves the same purpose as `isRot13SpelledCorrect` does above).